olinley/oliarchibald/src/blog/infinite-pages-and-escaping-crawl-traps.md

 ---
 ![](/images/992382641_115bd44a2d_c.jpg)

 _Note: this isn't an article about redirect loops, nor encompassing of all types of crawl traps.
-This is a niche case study of my own experiences, enjoy._
+This is a niche case study of my own experiences._

 For the inaugural post, I want to explore infinite pages and crawl traps: a topic that's been covered numerous times before (see [here](https://www.contentkingapp.com/academy/crawler-traps/) and [here](https://www.advancedwebranking.com/blog/avoid-the-seo-spider-trap-how-to-get-out-of-a-sticky-situation/) for some handy in-depth guides).
 Yet, having dealt with this issue on multiple occasions, I perhaps have a modicum of authority on the matter and feel it's worth shedding further light on what worked/didn't work from a personal standpoint.